 Bonsai & Air Plants

-The art of Bonsai comes from ancient culture, originating in China and then developed by the Japanese.
+The art of Bonsai comes from ancient culture, originating in China and then later developed by the Japanese.
 During the 13th century, the Japanese collected dwarf wild trees, potted them and sold them.
-As the demand for these grew, the Japanese began to train native trees by shaping them to create the look of age and to simulate a natural setting.
+As the demand for these grew, the Japanese began to train native trees by shaping them to create the look of aged, windblown specimens.

-Currently, many people are growing Bonsai at home and tropical varieties are being used for growing indoors.
+Currently, many people are growing Bonsai at home and many different tropical varieties are being used to create miniature forest worlds within a single pot.
 As a living art form it makes a great conversation piece.

 Starting Your Bonsai: